ltonetwork/lto-deepdive/README.md

 [LTO Playground](https://playground.lto.network): An editing tool which visualizes the workflow

-[LTO Viewer](https://github.com/legalthings/lto-viewer) A viewer which can be connected to the node, to view the events within a chain.
+[LTO Viewer](https://github.com/legalthings/lto-viewer): A viewer which can be connected to the node, to view the events within a chain.

+[LiveContract Documentation](https://docs.livecontracts.io): Documentation to help build the workflow